 No, I didn’t buy a new laptop.
 This thing right here is my cousin’s new computer.
-I accompanied her last week in the nearby BestBuy outlet to help her pick out a new laptop.
+I accompanied her last week to the nearby BestBuy outlet to help her pick out a new laptop.
 She already had a brand of choice – Toshiba so it wasn’t difficult and it didn’t take long for her to narrow down her choice.
 My cousin decided to get the mid-sized Toshiba Satellite A505-S6005 for $649 (before taxes).

-The first thing I did with it was create the restore discs which ate up a total of 5 DVDs – 3 Recovery DVD Discs, 1 Windows Recovery Environment (64-bit) Disc and #1 Toshiba Application and Drivers DVD.
+The first thing I did was to create the restore discs which ate up a total of 5 DVDs – 3 Recovery DVD Discs, 1 Windows Recovery Environment (64-bit) Disc, and #1 Toshiba Application and Drivers DVD.
 Since it was bought from BestBuy, it came with the BestBuy Software Installer program but I didn’t need it so I immediately removed it from the system.
 The Toshiba Satellite A505-S6005 doesn’t have too much bloatware (trial software/games) installed but it does have a lot of Toshiba applications and programs on it.
 I didn’t remove them but I disable some of them from Startup so that the computer can boot up faster.

-It’s powered by Intel’s new entryl-level processor the Core i3 with 2.13GHz of processing power so it boots up fast, loads programs fast and handles multitasking very well.
+It’s powered by Intel’s new entry-level processor the Core i3 with 2.13GHz of processing power so it boots up fast, loads programs fast and handles multitasking very well.
 It comes preinstalled with 4GB of RAM and is upgradeable to 8GB.
-Display is a 16″ TFT LCD high-definition widescreen which I tried playing videos with and I can say that the quality was very good, providing clear and crisp images.
+The display is a 16″ TFT LCD high-definition widescreen which I tried playing videos with and I can say that the quality was very good, providing clear and crisp images.
 The built-in Harman Kardon speakers also do a very good job and produce very good audio for a laptop.
 It didn’t have any problems identifying and connecting to my WiFi network.
 It’s quite heavy at 6.5 lbs, but this laptop is not designed for portability but rather as a home computer or a desktop computer alternative.
-It has a glossy metal finish like my Toshiba Satellite A305-S6872, so it can be a fingerprint and smudge magnet but that’s a very small issue compared to all the other features/specs that it has to offer.
+It has a glossy metallic finish like my Toshiba Satellite A305-S6872, so it can be a fingerprint and smudge magnet but that’s a very small issue compared to all the other features/specs that it has to offer.
 I also love that it has a powerful High-Capacity Li-Ion 12-cell battery that provides about 6 hours and 30 minutes of battery life.